caltechads/python-ldap-faker/README.md

     * Provides test isolation: object store changes, connections, call history, option changes are all reset between tests
     * Use handy LDAP specific asserts to ease your testing

+* Define your own hooks to change the behavior of your fake "servers"
+* Support behavior for specific LDAP implementations:

+    * Redhat Directory Server/389 implementation support: have your test believe it's talking to an RHDS/389 server.

 ## Quickstart